Accessibility Skip to Top Navigation Skip to Main Content Home | Change Text Size | Contact IRS | About IRS | Site Map | Español | Help

 2. The estate was solvent when the distribution was made.

-3. The statute of limitation on collection of the underlying tax and for asserting liability under IRC § 6901 have expired.
+3. The statute of limitations on collection of the underlying tax and for asserting liability under IRC 6901 has expired.

 4. The distributions made by the fiduciary were for claims over which the United States did not have priority.